johnnyEmpires/pyeasylog/README.md

 If you don't like setting up your logger each time you make a simple project, here is a quick setup of Python's logging module.
 Good for day to day scripting.
 Just install, import and a line of code, your logger will be configured and you're good to go.
+The logger will rollover after 1 day and keep a backup of 30 items.

 ## Installation